 - Electric Vehicle (EV) Startups

 You should always know what you put your money into, so perform due diligence.
 Spend time investigating a company before signing an investment contract to positively influence your investment outcomes.
+While top platforms like StartEngine and Wefunder tend to filter out scams, they don't individually endorse startups on their platform.
 Dig deeper into the company’s financial records, learn more about the founders and identify what the startup promises to solve.
 The more information you have about a company, the better poised you are to make a wise investment decision.

 Whatever your expertise, you should always diversify in your investment class.
 You may want to diversify beyond 1 or 2 startups.
 Invest in more startup companies to improve your odds of landing a winner.

 Diversification also includes maintaining a portfolio of startups in diverse industries with different business strategies.
 You may also diversify based on the age of your startups — look into early-stage, mid-stage and late-stage investments.
 Multiple startup companies provide a sweet spot for building a diverse portfolio.